Skip to content

 Unique houses

-Discover some of the most unusual houses in our care.
-From Arts and Crafts gems and an early dishwasher, to romantic royal getaways and a recycled library – every place has its own story to tell.
+Discover some of the most unusual houses we care for.
+From a Jacobean time capsule to a Tudor manor with a recycled library and a Cotswolds treasure house owned by an outlandish collector, every place has its own story to tell.

-Sitting on a dramatic escarpment above the winding River Clywedog, Erddig tells the 250-year story of a family’s relationship with its servants.
-The Yorke family, who owned Erddig from 1733, celebrated staff with pictures and poems.
+Sitting on a high ridge above the winding River Clywedog, Erddig tells the 250-year story of a family’s relationship with its servants.
+The Yorkes, who owned Erddig from 1733, celebrated staff in pictures and poems, which you can see around the house.
 It was a tradition that gives us an insight into life below stairs.Visit Erddig

 Ickworth House, Suffolk